dralxs/paikan/README.md

 ### Hooking

 - Making a function that locate the IAT of user32.dll [done]
-- Find the address of the function to hook
+- Find the address of the function to hook [done]
-- Replace the address
+- Replace the address [done]
-- Write a hook function (for example a reverse shell)
+- Write a hook function [done]
 - Optional : restoration of the old function address

 ### Hiding